The Meaning and Significance of Christmas Symbols

 13. The 12 Days of Christmas

 This Christian tradition spans from Christmas Day to Epiphany (6th January), symbolising the journey of the Wise Men.
-The popular song is believed to have hidden Christian meanings during times of persecution.
+The popular song is believed to have hidden Christian teachings during times of religious persecution.

 14. Candy Canes

-Introduced in the 17th century as simple sugar sticks, their shape reflects a shepherd's crook, while the red and white stripes represent Christ's purity and sacrifice.
+Introduced in the 17th century as simple sugar sticks, evolved into shepherd’s-crook shapes.
+The red and white stripes represent Christ's purity and sacrifice.

 16. Christmas Bells